-• St. Mary Catholic School expressly prohibits the use, possession, sale, or discharge of any weapons, dangerous ordinances and instruments or explosive devices in the school, on school grounds, or at school-sponsored activities.
-This policy shall apply to all students in the school or parish.

-This policy includes, but is not limited to, any firearm, knife, deadly weapon, or explosive or incendiary device.
+- Prohibits the use, possession, sale, or discharge of any weapons, dangerous ordinances and instruments or explosive devices in the school, on school grounds, or at school-sponsored activities. - 2.
+This policy shall apply to all students in the school or parish. - 3.
+This policy includes, but is not limited to - a.
+Firearm (this shall include any loaded or unloaded gun of any caliber or type.
+This prohibition also includes any pistol, rifle, or other device that uses air or gas propelled projectiles). - b.
+Knife, razor blade, box cutter - c.
+Deadly weapon, - d.
+Or explosive or incendiary device.
 As defined by state law, a deadly weapon is "any instrument, device, or thing capable of inflicting death, and designed or specifically adapted for use as a weapon, or possessed, carried, or used as a weapon: (O.R.C.2923.11A).
-Firearms shall include any loaded or unloaded gun of any caliber or type.
-This prohibition also includes any pistol, rifle, or other device that uses air or gas propelled projectiles.